Extending global-local view alignment for self-supervised learning with remote sensing imagery: Related Work

 \subsection{Self-supervised Learning in Remote Sensing.}

-\cite{tao2020remote} experiments with self-supervised models on different pretext tasks, including image inpainting \cite{pathak2016context}, context prediction \cite{doersch2015unsupervised}, and instance discrimination \cite{wu2018unsupervised} on remote sensing imagery tasks. \cite{vincenzi2021color} proposes to learn practical representations from satellite imagery by reconstructing the visible colors (RGB) from its high-dimensionality spectral bands (Spectral). \cite{ayush2021geography} explores the application of contrastive representation learning to large-scale satellite image datasets. \cite{manas2021seasonal} proposes the seasonal contrast (SeCo) method, which significantly improves the performance of MoCo-V2 on three remote sensing tasks.
-Similar to \cite{ayush2021geography}, SeCo utilizes temporal information from remote sensing images to set two kinds of experiments MoCo-V2 with TP and SeCo.
-MoCo-V2 with TP is a positive temporal contrast, which regards the temporal views as the positive instances and trains models match their representations allowing the model to learn essential features that do not change over time.
-While SeCo is a negative temporal contrastive model regarding temporal views as the negative instances to capture the changes or differences because of the time changing. \cite{wang2022last} uses Swin Transformer as the backbone of DINO and applies it to remote sensing imagery tasks.
+\cite{tao2020remote} experiments with SSL models on different pretext tasks, including image inpainting \cite{pathak2016context}, context prediction \cite{doersch2015unsupervised}, and instance discrimination \cite{wu2018unsupervised} on remote sensing imagery tasks. \cite{vincenzi2021color} proposes to learn practical representations from satellite imagery by reconstructing the visible colors (RGB) from its high-dimensionality spectral bands (Spectral). \cite{ayush2021geography} explores the application of contrastive SSL to large-scale satellite image datasets. \cite{manas2021seasonal} leverages seasonal information of remote sensing imagery and demonstrates that the performance of MoCo-V2 is enhanced with the incorporation of temporal positives (TP).
+TP regards the temporal views as the positive instances and trains models match their representations allowing the model to learn essential features that do not change over time.
+Besides, they introduce a negative temporal contrastive model named SeCo designed to capture variations or discrepancies resulting from temporal changes. \cite{wang2022last} uses Swin Transformer as the backbone of DINO and applies it to remote sensing imagery tasks.
 DINO-MM \cite{wang2022selfSAR} extends DINO by combining synthetic-aperture radar (SAR) and multispectral (optical) images and is applied to BigEarthNet land use classification task.

-Existing studies have demonstrated the value and feasibility of self-supervised models for practical applications in remote sensing image tasks.
-However, the potential of SSL in remote sensing has not been fully unlocked.
-Our work targets to bridge this gap and extend existing self-supervised model by generating more effective contrastive instances.
+Current studies have demonstrated the utility and viability of SSL models for practical applications in tasks involving remote sensing images.
+But the full potential of SSL in remote sensing warrant further investigation.
+Our work targets to bridge this gap and extend existing SSL model by generating more effective contrastive instances.